gitlabhq/gitlab-runner/docs/register/index.md

 1. If you entered `docker` as your executor, you are asked for the default image to be used for projects that do not define one in `.gitlab-ci.yml`.

-> Do not use `gitlab-runner restart` inside of a Docker container to apply configuration changes,
+NOTE:
-> since that would start a new process instead of actually restarting.
+Using `gitlab-runner restart` inside a Docker container starts a new process instead of restarting the existing process.
-> Restart the Docker container itself instead.
+To apply configuration changes, restart the Docker container instead.

 ## Linux